Scheduled MonumentsEnglandMedieval settlement remains immediately south east of Hutton Hall

 What is Medieval settlement remains immediately south east of Hutton Hall?

-Medieval settlement remains immediately south east of Hutton Hall is a deserted medieval village site located in Yorkshire.
+Medieval settlement remains immediately south east of Hutton Hall in Yorkshire are the archaeological traces of a settlement dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019282.

 Who is responsible for protecting Medieval settlement remains immediately south east of Hutton Hall?